Siege of Fort Stanwix: Aftermath

-Arnold, whose force was augmented by the arrival of friendly Indians, advanced about 10 mi toward Fort Stanwix on August 23 when a messenger from Gansevoort notified him of St. Leger's departure.
+Arnold, whose force was augmented by the arrival of friendly Oneida, advanced about 10 mi toward Fort Stanwix on August 23 when a messenger from Gansevoort notified him of St. Leger's departure.
 Pushing on, they reached the fort that evening.
-Early the next day, Arnold detached 500 men to pursue St. Leger, whose column was also being taunted and harassed by his formerly supportive Indian allies.
+Early the next day, Arnold detached 500 men to pursue St. Leger, whose column was also being taunted and harassed by his formerly supportive Indigenous allies.
 An advance party reached the shores of Oneida Lake in heavy rain just as the last of St. Leger's boats were departing.
 Leaving a garrison at the fort, with smaller outposts along the Mohawk, Arnold then hurried back with about 1,200 men to rejoin the main army.

-While still on Oneida Lake, St. Leger learned from an Indian messenger of the true state of Arnold's force.
+While still on Oneida Lake, St. Leger learned from an Indigenous scout of the true state of Arnold's force.
 On August 27, St. Leger wrote to Burgoyne from Oswego that he intended to join him by traveling via Lake Champlain.
 He reached Fort Ticonderoga on September 29, too late to assist Burgoyne.

 Burgoyne blamed the failure of his campaign in part on St. Leger's failure to penetrate the Mohawk valley, and the lack of sufficient Loyalist support.
 He believed that a well-placed Loyalist uprising in upstate New York would have diverted enough American resources that either his advance or St. Leger's would have succeeded.
 He was also hopeful that St. Leger's arrival at Ticonderoga would be sufficient to assist in his retreat.
 However, he was already surrounded by the time St. Leger arrived at Ticonderoga, and surrendered after the Battle of Bemis Heights (second Saratoga).
 In an analysis after the surrender, Burgoyne noted that the failure of General William Howe to support him made it possible for Washington to divert resources from the area around New York City to assist both in the relief of Stanwix and at Saratoga.

-Fort Stanwix itself saw little action after the siege, although it was a dangerous and unpopular posting because of regular harassment by Loyalists and hostile Indians.
+Fort Stanwix itself saw little action after the siege, although it was a dangerous and unpopular posting because of regular harassment by Loyalists and hostile Indigenous warriors.
 In the spring of 1779 the Continental Army used the fort as a staging ground for the destruction of Onondaga Castle.
-In 1780, the garrison was blockaded for several days by a large force of Indians led by Joseph Brant.
+In 1780, the garrison was blockaded for several days by a large force of Indigenous warriors led by Joseph Brant.
 Finally, in the spring of 1781, when flood and fire (most likely arson) destroyed most of the fort, the Americans evacuated the post.